NicolauSoleCoves/Pre-Freeze-Capacitance-Detection-System/README.md

 ## 📜 License

-This repository and work is licensed under the Creative Common License.
+This repository and its contents are licensed under a Creative Commons license and may not be used for commercial purposes.
-Feel free to reuse and adapt the code and data WITH ATTRIBUTION.

 ---